Universal D-modules and stacks of \'etale germs of n-dimensional varieties: Introduction

 \subsection{Conventions and notation}

 We fix $k = \overline{k}$, an algebraically closed field of characteristic zero.
 By $\Sch$, we will always mean the category of schemes over $k$.
 By $\PreStk$, we mean the category of functors

-Throughout most of this paper, we work with ordinary categories of sheaves, $\CD$-modules, and representations, rather than DG- or $\infty$-categories.
-Our categories are cocomplete (i.e. closed under colimits); in particular, colimits of categories are always taken in the $\infty$-category of cocomplete categories.
+However, the examples of prestacks discussed in this paper take values in $\Grpd \subset \infty\text{-}\Grpd$.
+In fact, throughout most of the paper, we work with ordinary categories of sheaves, $\CD$-modules, and representations, rather than DG- or $\infty$-categories.
+Our categories are cocomplete (i.e. closed under colimits); in particular, colimits of categories are always taken as cocomplete categories.

+In the final section, we will show that our results extend to the setting of DG-categories after all, when we choose appropriate definitions for DG categories of representations, universal modules, etc. Even though this is the setting in which these results are most likely to find applications, we have chosen to present the arguments first for the non-infinity cases for concreteness (in particular when working with representations of groups and group-valued prestacks).

 Note that each of the stacks appearing in the main diagram can be defined by giving a prestack parametrising only the \emph{trivial} objects; then we take the stackification of the prestack to obtain the stacks in our diagram.
 (For example, the classifying stack of a group is the stackification of the prestack classifying only the trivial principal bundles; similarly in the third column of the diagram we can consider prestacks classifying the ``trivial'' pointed $n$-dimensional variety, $(\A{n}, 0)$.)
 These prestacks will be denoted by adding the subscript $\bullet_\triv$ to the symbol for the corresponding stack.
 In the case of the stacks of germs of varieties, it will also be convenient to consider an intermediate prestack, which has more objects and automorphisms than the trivial version of the prestack, but which still has the same stackification; this prestack will be denoted by decorating the symbol for the corresponding stack with $\widetilde{\bullet}$.
 Since taking quasi-coherent sheaves is independent of stackification, it does not matter which of these related prestacks we use in the above diagram.